ruchimk/shift_management_system/README.md

 12) Admins can set restrictions of employees so that they cannot request any further shift changes for the next month.

-13) Integrate Google Calendar API (Post action) so logged in user can
+13) Integrate Google Calendar API (Post action) so logged in user can have their schedule on their google calendar.

 ##Acknowledgements
  Team members include: